Keeping the Light

 But getting sunlight earlier in the day also means it may already be dark by the time people are leaving work.
 "There's always a psychological impact of it getting dark so early -- feeling that the days are shorter, and that winter is coming," Rosenberg explained.

-symptoms of SAD typically start in late autumn and winter and include increased appetite, increased daytime sleepiness, decreased energy in the afternoon, loss of interest in work, unhappiness and lethargy.
+And over time, that increase in darkness can lead to feeling blue and even experiencing Seasonal Affective Disorder.
+According to the NIH, symptoms of SAD typically start in late autumn and winter and include increased appetite, increased daytime sleepiness, decreased energy in the afternoon, loss of interest in work, unhappiness and lethargy.

 For years, winter brought serious mood changes for Natalie Engler.
 She craved carbohydrates, struggled with lethargy, and hated to get out of bed in the morning.
 The feelings lasted through April, when her mood brightened and her energy returned.

-pranayama (breathwork) and meditation; vinyasa yoga; and at least 20 minutes a day of restorative yoga, which she describes as the single most powerful part of the practice.
+Engler developed a practice to combat her winter depression.
+It included pranayama (breathwork) and meditation; vinyasa yoga; and at least 20 minutes a day of restorative yoga, which she describes as the single most powerful part of the practice.

 "Restorative yoga may look passive from the outside, but it's very active internally on both subtle and dramatic levels," says Forbes, who is the founder and director of the Center for Integrative Yoga Therapeutics in Boston.
 "Our nervous systems are designed to respond to minute fluctuations in our environments.
 Restorative yoga, combined with breathwork, is a potent tool to recalibrate the nervous system."

-Restorative yoga and breathwork form the heart of the therapeutic
+Restorative yoga and breathwork form the heart of the therapeutic yoga practice Forbes developed for emotional balance.
+Restore & Rebalance

 Bo Forbes says the breathwork in these restorative postures makes all the difference in their effect on the nervous system.
 If you're feeling anxious and restless in your mind and body, as is typical of SAD during the fall and early spring, exhale for twice the count of your inhalation as you practice these poses.
 (If you're still feeling agitated after that, take a supported Childs Pose.)
 If you're feeling lethargic in your mind and body, make your exhalations and inhalations of equal length.
 Hold each pose for 5 to 20 minutes.